open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 Follow these steps to migrate Open Source Greenplum Database to VMware Greenplum:

-1. Log into your Open Source Greenplum Database coordinator host as the Greenplum administrative user:
+1. Log into your Open Source Greenplum Database master host as the Greenplum administrative user:

     ```
     $ su - gpadmin